nvisnjic/c-the-hard-way/ex22/README.md

 "Pass by value" vs "Pass by reference" example
 ======================================

+If the one that's being passed is changed, than it's pass by reference (eg. address of variable AKA pointer (reference))

     void Modify(int p, int * q, int * o)
     {
         p = 27; // passed by value - only the local parameter is modified